Important Information

 How personal information is used

-We may share your personal information with outside organisations such as credit card providers, insurers or tax authorities.
+We may share your personal information with other companies in the Lloyds Banking Group.
+We may also share it with outside organisations such as credit card providers, insurers or tax authorities.
 This is so that we can provide you with products and services, run our business, and obey rules that apply to us.
-Here we list all the types of organisation that we may share your personal information with.
+Here we list all the types of organisations that we may share your personal information with.

 Lloyds Banking Group

-We may share your personal information with other companies in Lloyds Banking Group.
+We may share your personal information with other companies in the Lloyds Banking Group.
+These companies may use different brand names.
+For details of our brands, please see the ‘Who we are’ section.

 Authorities